When I pray Psalm 139, I am inspired by the words: “I give you thanks for this wondrous life; all your works are wonderful.”

 I have had many opportunities for study and travel, made possible because of my vowed life as a Grand Rapids Dominican.
 I was able to function in various ministries which I never dreamed I would be able to do.
 These ranged from being Prioress of the congregation, helping to revitalize a neighborhood in serious decline (Eastown), building and rebuilding the Emeritus Program at Aquinas College for older Americans, directing 75 Sisters who lived at the House of Studies while studying at Aquinas College, and leading the Aquinas College Advancement Office for three years, where I still work.

 Prior to all of the above, I taught school for 25 years in the dioceses of Grand Rapids, Saginaw, and Detroit.
 With these various ministries came the gift of grace to respond to each in an appropriate manner.
-Now in my 75th year, I still experience it as a wondrous life.
+It’s a wondrous life.

 Pray for the Congregational Leadership

 Sr. Aquinas signing the final beam for the new addition to Aquinas College’s science building, Sister Aquinas Weber Hall, named in her honor.

 Sister Aquinas Weber OP and Catherine Williams OP celebrate Jubilee.

 Sr Aquinas Weber greeting guests at the Aquinas College Gala.